 California State University - Fullerton is the optimum choice if you are considering majoring in Communication & Media Studies.
 Students who graduate from the Communications program make about $38,515 in the first five years of their career, and $73,396 after their first five years of their career.
 The destination of Fullerton, California, is nice for students who like a more tranquil, suburban region.

 It's hard to beat Florida International University if you want to pursue Communication & Media Studies as a major.
 Graduates from the Communication & Media Studies program at Florida International University earn 1.1% more than the average college grad in this field.
-It is based in the suburban region of Miami, Florida, is decent for students who favor a quieter, suburban place.
+The neighborhood of Miami, Florida, is decent for students who favor a quieter, suburban place.

 Any student pursuing a degree in Communication & Media Studies needs to check out University of North Carolina at Chapel Hill.
 With 601 undergraduates, Communications is quite a popular major at University of North Carolina at Chapel Hill.
 University of North Carolina at Chapel Hill is among the largest schools in North Carolina.

 University of North Carolina at Chapel Hill has one of the best graduation rates in the nation, with 81.3% of college students completing their degree on time.
 UNC Chapel Hill has been rated among the best for quality of education for veterans and military personnel.
 Find out about what student life at UNC Chapel Hill is like by enjoying some campus videos.

 Ohio State University - Main Campus is among your top options if you want to study Communication & Media Studies.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Every year, roughly 79.0% freshman students get a scholarship, with the average amount being $8,143.
 Considering the fact that 7.0% of student loan borrowers have defaulted, Ohio State's default rate of 5.0% is quite notable.
 Look at a few school videos for more information on what is happening on campus.